jrobalino/udacity-vr/docs/index.md

 - The initial translation time was 3 seconds, which was extended to 7 seconds after testing.
 - The initial motion path was not lined by trees.
 To increase the comfort of a particularly sensitive player, I lined up trees along the path to anchor objects in the player's periphery.

 > **Note:** When the player chooses to play again, the game teleports them back to the start.
-This mechanism proved comfortable for players and got to having fun quickly and efficiently.
+This mechanism proved comfortable for players and returned them to the fun quickly and efficiently.

 #### Game Mechanics Bolstered by Audio and Video